NCAR/DART/models/wrf_hydro/python/experiment/README.md

 ### Python 3.6+

 #### Cheyenne
-Please configure your python virtual environment using the following script (adapted from https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne/software/python).
-This is known to not work, that is why there is a test section.
-If it does not work, please report this issue to cisl@ucar.edu or to us.
+Please configure your python virtual environment using the following script (adapted from https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne/software/python):

 ```
-#!/bin/bash
+# Cheynne python virtual environments
+# James McCreight

-# This script installs and activates a new python virtual environment
+# This script installs and activates a new python virtual environment (venv)
 # from the latest, stock cisl one.

-# Configure two variables here:
+# -----------------------------------------------------------------------------
+# CONFIGURATION SECTION

+# First determined the version to be installed
+# Run:  module purge; module load ncarenv python/3.x.x; ncar_pylib -l
+# Then copy the path to the desired version here.... (unfortunately, this has
+# become unparseable and has changed a few times)
+py_lib_path=/glade/u/apps/ch/opt/python/3.7.5/gnu/8.3.0/pkg-library/20200417
+# The name or tag for the environment that you copy.
-env_tag=cisl_test # This will be wrapped in () in your PS1/prompt.
+# The name will appear in () in your shell (PS1) prompt and the name
-clone_dir=/glade/work/$USER/python_envs/$env_tag
+# will be used within the directory you use to keep all your different
+# virtual environments.
+env_tag=hdp

+# This is the dir where you will save different, named/tagged venvs
+python_venv_dir=/glade/work/$USER/python_envs

+# END CONFIGURATION SECTION
+# -----------------------------------------------------------------------------

+clone_dir=$python_venv_dir/$env_tag

 # -------------------------------------------------------
-# Make sure the script is being sourced
+# Make sure this script is being sourced
 if [[ "${BASH_SOURCE[0]}" == "${0}" ]]; then
     echo "This script is to be sourced (not run in a sub shell)."
     exit 1